DaniloVlad/Drone/README.md

 **Please find related documents in the documents/ folder.**

-    *- UML diagram can be found there as well*
+    - UML diagram can be found there as well
-Found in the test_screenshots/ folder is proof of working utilities.
+    -Found in the test_screenshots/ folder is proof of working utilities.
-	*- Additonally, source files for these tests can be found in the tests/ folder*
+	- Additonally, source files for these tests can be found in the tests/ folder

 Checkout the [documentation!](https://danilovlad.github.io/Drone/)